PixelGen: Improving Pixel Diffusion with Perceptual Supervision: Experiments

-\textbf{Threshold of Noise-Gating Strategy.} \cref{exp: tab_ablation}(d) studies the threshold of noise-gating strategy.
-When the threshold is set to 0.0, perceptual losses are applied at all time steps, which gives strong quality but lower diversity.
-A small threshold of 0.1 has a limited effect, where the perceptual losses are disabled at the first 10\% high-noise timesteps.
-Setting the threshold to 0.3 achieves a better balance, where perceptual losses are only used at the last 70\% timesteps with low noise.
-A very large threshold of 0.6 removes too much supervision, substantially hurting FID and IS.
+\textbf{Threshold of the Noise-Gating Strategy.} \cref{exp-ablation-T-clamp} studies the noise-gating threshold.
+With threshold $0.0$, perceptual losses are applied at all timesteps, including high-noise timesteps where predictions are still far from clean images.
+This gives strong FID and precision but lower recall.
+A small threshold of $0.1$ has limited effect.
+Threshold $0.3$ gives a better balance by applying perceptual losses only during the last 70\% low-noise timesteps, where predicted images are more accurate.
+A large threshold of $0.6$ removes too much supervision and substantially hurts FID and IS.